mejtisk/bazos-script/README.md

-Simple Python script that scrapes the latest furniture deals from Bazos.cz The program automatically prints the first 20 results with titles, descriptions, prices and locations.
+Simple Python script that scrapes the latest furniture deals from Bazos.cz.
+The program automatically prints the first 20 results with titles, descriptions, prices and locations.